Residence Hall Policies

 • Any item with an exposed heating element.
 This includes toasters, toaster ovens, deep fat fryers, hot plates, indoor or outdoor grills, traditional coffee pots, halogen lamps, space heaters, etc. (Keurig and similar styled pots without an exposed heating element are allowed.)

-• Any appliance using over 1,800 watts of power
+• Any appliance using over 1,500 watts of power

 • Computer routers

-M. Personal Possessions
+13. Personal Possessions

 NCWU is not liable for personal possessions brought into the residence halls.
 Students are encouraged to purchase personal property insurance to cover these items.
 Further, all personal possessions must be kept within bedrooms as items left in any public spaces will be discarded (including bathrooms, hallways, lobbies, etc.).

-N. Storage
+14. Storage

 Due to limited space and liability, NCWU does not provide storage for the personal property of students.
 Residents may store personal belongings in their rooms during times of occupancy, but may not store any personal belongings in common areas.
 Abandoned property in residence halls will be donated to charity after 7 days.

-O. Bicycles
+15. Bicycles

 Bicycles must be parked on the provided bicycle racks as they are not allowed inside any buildings.
-Students are strongly encouraged to secure bicycles with the use of a U style lock.
+Students are strongly encouraged to secure bicycles with the use of a U-style lock.
 Students must remove their bikes during the move-out process as any left behind will be removed and disposed of at the conclusion of the academic year.

-P. Prohibited Items
+16. Prohibited Items

-Q. Privacy and Room Entry
+17. Privacy and Room Entry

-R. Visitation and Guests
+18. Visitation and Guests

 • Sunday through Thursday 9:00 am – 12:00 midnight